oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 an invalid Key Binding JWT, then the Verifier will reject the presentation when following the verification steps described in (#verifier_verification).

-## Blinding Claim Names {#blinding-claim-names}
+## Concealing Claim Names

-SD-JWT ensures that names of claims that are selectively disclosable are always blinded.
-This prevents an attacker from learning the names of the disclosable claims.
-However, the names of the claims that are not disclosable are not blinded.
-This includes the keys of objects that themselves are not blinded, but contain disclosable claims.
+SD-JWT ensures that names of claims that are selectively disclosable are always concealed.
+This prevents an attacker from learning the names of such claims.
+However, the names of the claims that are permanently disclosable are not hidden.
+This includes the keys of objects that themselves are not concealed, but contain concealed claims.
 This limitation needs to be taken into account by Issuers when creating the structure of the SD-JWT.